staabm/staabm.github.io/_posts/2023-10-30-phpstan-filter-baseline.md

 ## Lets go

 At first setup [phpstan-baseline-analysis](https://staabm.github.io/2022/07/04/phpstan-baseline-analysis.html) to keep track of the current state of the project.
-Using this tool we can analyze the current state of the project and get an overview of the current error distribution.
+Using this tool we can analyze the project and get an overview of the current error distribution.
 In our projects we generate these numbers in a scheduled GitHub action and create [trend reports for the dev-team](https://github.com/staabm/phpstan-baseline-analysis#example-trend-analysis).

 Additionally, you may [create graphs of the progress](https://github.com/staabm/phpstan-baseline-analysis#example-graph-analysis) to have a visual representation.